markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-The first line can be indented more than four spaces:
+The first line can be preceded by more than four spaces of indentation:

 ```````````````````````````````` example
         foo